TheRealAnonymous008/quartz/content/Lenses for Game Design - Lenses.md

 * Are the four elements in harmony, reinforcing each other and working together toward a common theme?

 ### 10. Holographic Design
 * See everything in your game at once.
-The elements and the player experience and how they interrelate.
+The [[#9.
+Elemental Tetrad|elements]] and the player experience and how they interrelate.

 * What elements of the game make the experience enjoyable?
 * What elements of the game detract from the experience?
 * How can I change game elements to improve the experience?

 ### 11. Unification
+* Works well with [[#9.
+Elemental Tetrad]] for dissecting the game and identifying how to unify them with a common theme.

+* What is my theme?
+* Am I using every means possible to reinforce that theme?

 ### 12. Resonance
+* The best games are those that resonate with us deeply.

+* What is it about my game that feels powerful and special?
+* When I describe my game to people, what ideas get them really excited?
+* If I had no constraints of any kind, what would this game be like?
+* I have certain instincts about how this game should be.
+What is driving those instincts?
 # Links
 * [[The Art of Game Design -- A Book of Lenses by Schell]]]